bau-steinchen/minecraft_server_docker/README.md

-# minecraft_atm8_server
+# minecraft_server_docker
-Just storing the startup files for the minecraft server running All The Mods 8 Modpack inside docker
+Just storing the startup files for minecraft servers i'm running.
+Currently:
+* All The Mods 8
+* All the Mods 9

+In Planning:
+* All The Mods 7 To The Sky

 ## DEPRECATION WARNING
 Some of the given information maybe outdated due to updates in the refence image: